yuchiaol/math1_2024/mini_book/docs/week2.md

 $$
 -aM+\omega N = 1, -\omega M - aN = 0
 $$

+We can use matrix-vector form (linear algebra) to solve M and N, right?
 $$
 \rightarrow M = \frac{-a}{\omega{^2}+a^{2}}, N = \frac{\omega}{\omega{^2}+a^{2}}
 $$